christophernajafi/stock-chatbot/README.md

 # Stock Chatbot

-A chatbot using the Twilio API that gives a user the latest stock price when given a ticker symbol
+A chatbot using the Twilio API that gives a user the latest stock price when given a ticker symbol.

 ![Stock Chatbot](./screenshots/screenshot1.png)